Hurix DigitalHurix DigitalHurix DigitalHurix Digital

 This checklist that we have created in this article could be your go-to resource for creating digital experiences that are inclusive and for all.
 It is comprehensive and covers all the crucial aspects of accessibility testing so that you can develop and optimize your mobile apps and websites for maximum reach and impact.

-What Is Mobile Accessibility?
+What is Mobile Accessibility?

 Not everyone interacts with their mobile devices in the same way.
 Some people might have visual, auditory, cognitive, or motor impairments, making using certain apps or websites a real challenge.
 So, what are mobile app and web accessibility?
 It is about adapting the mobile app/website for everyone to have a seamless experience.